 Personal loans – The pros

-- You may be able to borrow more than with a credit card.
+- You might be able to borrow more than with a credit card.

-- The interest rate you pay on a personal loan is also usually fixed (but not always).
+- The interest rate you pay on a personal loan is usually fixed (but not always - check that it is fixed not variable).

 - You can choose how long you’d like to take to repay the loan.
-Remember the length of a loan will affect the amount you are charged in interest.
+Remember the length of a loan will affect the amount you’re charged in interest.

 Personal loans – The cons

-- Because the interest rate may reduce the more you borrow, you may be tempted to take out a bigger loan than you need.
+- Because the interest rate might reduce the more you borrow, you might be tempted to take out a bigger loan than you need.

 What is a personal loan cooling-off period?